Sphinxs/Dynavision/README.md

 ##### References

-Use the resources about to learn about the content apresented here:
+Use the resources below to learn about the content presented here:

 - [Scipy lectures](http://www.scipy-lectures.org/)
 - [Math works](https://www.mathworks.com/)